 All saliva, tears and intestinal secretions are water dependent.
-Thus, providing free choice water to calves to promote optimum hydration is another way to promote strong barriers.
+Thus, providing ad-lib water to calves to promote optimum hydration is another way to promote strong barriers.

-For young calves I have found that water consumption is better when the water temperature matches the calf body temperature (that is, around 102F or 39C).
+For young calves I have found that water consumption is better when the water temperature matches the calf body temperature (that is, around 39°C).

-For calf operations that start calves with a bottle and then switch to pail feeding, I have found that during the first week offering warm water in a bottle for a few days will promote adequate water consumption.
-This may be needed in high stress situations such as bad weather or milk replacer feeding programs with dry matter concentrations over 17 %.
+For calf operations that start calves with a bottle, then switch to bucket feeding, I have found that offering warm water in a bottle for a few days will promote enough water consumption.
+This accommodation may be needed in high stress situations such as bad weather conditions or milk replacer feeding programs with dry matter concentrations over 17%.

-Promoting strong barriers: Coughing, sneezing, vomiting, urination, diarrhea
+Promoting strong barriers: Coughing, sneezing, vomiting, urination, diarrhoea